sparkflows/sparkflows-docs/docs/installation/installation/infrastructure.rst

 A virtual network is an object representing the networking setup of instances created into it.

-The virtual network defines in which VPC and subnet the instances will be launched, as well as how DNS hostnames and HTTPS certificates for the instances will be used.
+The virtual network defines in which VPC and subnet the Droplet will be launched, as well as how DNS hostnames and HTTPS certificates for the instances will be used.

-Each instance belongs to a virtual network.
+Each Droplet belongs to a virtual network.
 At least one virtual network is required to deploy instances.

 Networking requirements
 ++++